-The introduction of a professional speaker is a special case of speaker introductions.
-Professional speakers usually have a prepared introduction that they will want you to read verbatim.
+The introduction of a politician, celebrity, or a professional speaker is a special case of speaker introductions.
+These speakers usually have a prepared introduction that they will want you to read verbatim.
 This is particularly true if it’s a big event with lots of people in the audience.

 So what to do?
-If you’re introducing a professional speaker, celebrity speaker, or politician, be sure to ask in advance if they have a prepared introduction.
+If you’re introducing a professional speakers, celebrity speakers, or politicians, be sure to ask in advance if they have a prepared introduction.
 Find out if they want it read verbatim.
 Ask if they mind if you make a few extemporaneous remarks prior to your reading the prepared introduction.
 And then read the introduction carefully, distinctly, and with feeling.

 When you introduce a speaker, there’s absolutely nothing wrong with reading the introduction.
 Some of the greatest words of the English language, including the Gettysburg Address, were read.